West Moberly First Nations: Klinse-Za Caribou Maternity Pen

 In 2014, the West Moberly First Nations and Saulteau First Nations jointly began a caribou penning project to stabilize and regrow the Klinse-Za caribou herd.
 The caribou populations had been devastated by industrial development in the region, including the severing of a major migration route by the construction of the W. A. C. Bennett Dam in the 1960s.
 The project is primarily run by members of the two founding nations, and involves the capture and transportation of pregnant caribou cows every March to the 15-hectare pen on a mountaintop in the Misinchinka Ranges, where they are tagged, protected, and cared for while their calves are young, and then released in mid-summer, once the calves are old enough to survive in the wild.
 From an initial population of 36 animals in 2014 (including some taken from the Scott herd), the herd had grown to 95 as of July 2020.
 The project has received funding from crowdfunding, provincial and federal government organizations, and some resource extraction companies including TransCanada, Teck Resources, Canadian Natural Resources Limited, Spectra Energy.
 The project also receives technical assistance from Wildlife Infometrics Inc and West Fraser Timber.

 In less than a decade, the collaborative program had succeeded in bringing the herd back from extinction.
 A March 23, 2022 article in the Ecological Applications journal cited West Moberly Elders saying that caribou were once so numerous that they were "like bugs on the landscape".
-The herd had declined from ~250 in the 1990's to 38 in 2013, then with the program, had increased to 114.
+The herd had declined from ~250 in the 1990s to 38 in 2013, then with the program, had increased to 114.